-Egypt’s communications and information technology sector is a leading global outsourcing destination ranked fourth on A.T.
-Kearney’s2011 Global Services Location Index.
-This puts Egypt ahead of competitors in the region including UAE which ranked 15 ..
-Egypt, one of the highest-growth potential IT markets in the Middle East.
+Egypt’s communication and information technology sector are a leading global outsourcing destination.
+This puts Egypt ahead of competitors in the region and is considered one of the highest-growth potential IT markets in the Middle East.
 The telecom market in Egypt is a fast-growing, intensely competitive market, open to international investment and dominated by the private sector.
 Egypt telecom’s industry is one of the country’s great success stories.
 The mobile sector is predominantly driven by prepaid customers.
-According to Business Monitor International (BMI), the proportion of prepaid subscribers increased from 94.7% in 2007 to an average of 97.5% by the end of 2011 and then declined to around 96% in 2012.
-The postpaid segment increased dramatically throughout 2012 as very aggressive postpaid tariffs were launched by the three operators, combining voice and data.
+According to Business Monitor International (BMI), the proportion of prepaid subscribers increased significantly in the last ten years.
+The post-paid segment increased dramatically throughout 2020 as aggressive tariffs were launched by the three operators, combining voice and data.
 Mobile firms contest this segment fiercely as although it is a small segment, it provides high earnings to telecom operators.

-We at Crowe Horwath Dr. A. M. Hegazy & Co. provide for our clients all types of audit, and consulting services to help companies operating in this sector achieve efficiency and effectiveness in its operations.
+We at Crowe Dr A. M. Hegazy & Co. provide for our clients all types of audit, and consulting services to help companies operating in this sector achieve efficiency and effectiveness in its operations.